spring-projects/sts4/vscode-extensions/vscode-spring-boot/README.md

 * `//` shows all request mappings of all running Spring Boot apps and opens a browser for the selected endpoint

 ## Live application information hovers
-STS4 automatically detects JVM processes for running boot applications on your local machine.
+The Spring Tools 4 can connect to running Spring processes to visualize internal information of those running Spring processes inline with your source code.
+This allows you to see, for example, which beans have bean created at runtime, how they are wired, and more.

-When a running app is detected, STS 4 automatically shows hints by highlighting sections of source code with a light green background.
+The Spring Tools 4 shows hints by highlighting sections of source code with a light green background.
 Hovering over the highlights with the mouse pointer, data from the running app is displayed in a popup.

 For some types of information, STS 4 may also show a 'quick summary' as a codelens.
 Codelenses are only supported in Eclipse and Vscode at the moment, not in atom.
 For Eclipse this has to be enabled via *Preferences >> Language Servers >> Spring Language Servers >> Spring Boot Language Server*.